 Cosmic and enigmatic, a song of intangible vagueness that – like their epochal “Black Hole Sun” – wields dreaminess like paralysis or numbness, a breed of escape that is damaged at best and fictive at worst.
 Like most of the band’s songs, the ending offers a temporary remission of the tension – an arbitrary conclusion – but certainly no real resolution.
 Although this song certainly assaults the listener, it isn’t predicated on assumptions about build-up in service of eventual, cathartic release.
 Instead, the song and the listener wander around a sonic desert in search of a stable framework and/or resting place, even a summit to crest to overcome and release an iota of its internally-cascading, truly tormenting energy, to no avail.
 The punishment is neither concave nor convex, neither assaulting the subject’s interior and mirthlessly flagellating the self into submission nor rushing outward in search of an object of derision and thereby mollifying the self’s internal tensions by releasing the song’s anger onto another person in a fit of unsublimated rage.

 Slaves and Bulldozers

-Ben Shepherd’s bass secretes enough inky murk to drown in while Cornell emits bloodthirsty screeches on this cold-blooded, merciless epic from Badmotorfinger on which the negative-energy is pulverizing enough to melt flesh. whole song is the sound of a dogged trudge waiting for immanent collapse.
+Ben Shepherd’s bass secretes enough inky murk to drown in while Cornell emits bloodthirsty screeches on this cold-blooded, merciless epic from Badmotorfinger on which the negative-energy is pulverizing enough to melt flesh.
+The whole song is the sound of a dogged trudge waiting for an imminent collapse.